Inglaciela/Inglaciela/README.md

 ## Hello!
 My name is Bruna Inglaciela 🙅🏽‍♀️

-👩🏾‍💻I am a student of Systems Analysis and Development / Information security
+👩🏾‍💻I am a student of Systems Analysis and Development / Information security.

 👩🏾Pronouns: Ela/Dela